 The Phantom was created to raise money for Animal Rescues in Northern Colorado.
-Race entry includes a 5K run/walk, entry into the costume contest, a ticket into the famous Bone Chilling Breakfast & the best race t-shirt in Northern Colorado!
-The race was changed from a 4 mile run to a 5K in 2014.
+Race entry includes a 5K run/walk, entry into the costume contest, a ticket into the famous Bone Chilling Breakfast & the optional Halloween race t-shirt!
 Kids under 10 eat free and have the opportunity to participate in the kids fun run, face painting & cookie decorating.
 This is truly a fun for the whole family race!

 Embassy Suites Loveland Hotel, Spa & Conference Center

 October 2014: Fifth Annual Phantom 5K drew a crowd of 1,000 and was the biggest and best race yet!
 This year the race was changed from the Phantom 4-Miler to the Phantom 5K to accomodate a larger group of run/walkers.
 We were able to raise $20,000 for the Denkai Animal Sanctuary, Animal House and Larimer Humane Society.
 We are looking forward to continuing to grow and improve this race in 2015 for the 6th Annual Phantom 4-Miler!

 October 2013: Fourth Annual Phantom 4-Miler drew a crowd of 700 and was simply an outstanding event - we say it every year, but this race keeps getting better!
 2014 was no exception and proved to be the best Phantom 4-Miler to date.
 We were able to raise $15,000 for the Denkai Animal Sanctuary, Animal House and Larimer Humane Society.
 We are looking forward to continuing to grow and improve this race in 2014 for the 5th Annual Phantom 4-Miler!